-This is the description of serialversionUID according the javadoc of Serializable:
+The following is the description of serialversionUID according to the JavaDoc of Serializable:

 ANY-ACCESS-MODIFIER static final long serialVersionUID = 42L;